-- Reducing the use of private cars in local mobility streams a 10% reduction in car trips of specific target groups within the pilot area. - Increase the usage of sustainable mobility solutions 20% increase in passenger numbers from the existing sustainable mobility solutions.
+- Reducing the use of private cars in local mobility streams a 10% reduction in car trips of specific target groups within the pilot area.
+Baseline set at start of project. - Increase the usage of sustainable mobility solutions 20% increase in passenger numbers from the existing sustainable mobility solutions.
 Baseline will be 0 passengers. - Increase social integration through mobility.
 20% increase in km travelled by target groups.
 Baseline will be 0 as currently no sustainable mobility solutions.